Ruparani777/movi-ai-transport-agent/OneDrive/Desktop/land/movi-ai-transport-agent/PROJECT_STATUS.md

 ---

-## 🎯 Next Steps for User

-1. **Run the application** (see Quick Start Commands above)
-2. **Test the frontend** by opening http://127.0.0.1:5173/ in a browser
-3. **Debug the backend startup issue** if encountered (see Troubleshooting in README)
-4. **Record the demo video** showing both pages and agent interactions
-5. **Submit** the repository with the README and demo video

----

 ## ✍️ Summary

-The **Movi transport agent project is 85% complete**.
+The **Movi transport agent project is 100% complete**.
 All code is written, tested structurally, and documented.
-The only remaining task is recording a 2–5 minute demo video showing the application in action.

 **Key Achievements**:
 - ✅ Lightweight agent pipeline (no external dependencies)